TritonDataCenter/rfd/rfd/0125/README.md

 ## Overview

-This RFD will propose an online schema change system for Manta.
+This RFD will propose an online schema change system for the existing Moray/Postgres metadata tier in Manta.

 A schema change in Manta is a modification to any part of the database structure that Moray is aware of.
 This includes, but is not limited to: tables, sequences,